Lamborghini races after new customers with first SUV

-MILAN, Dec 4 (Reuters) - Lamborghini unveiled its first sport-utility vehicle (SUV) on Monday, as the Volkswagen-owned luxury sportscar brand strives to grab a share of a fast-growing market.
+MILAN (Reuters) - Lamborghini unveiled its first sport-utility vehicle (SUV) on Monday, as the Volkswagen-owned (VOWG_p.DE) luxury sportscar brand strives to grab a share of a fast-growing market.

 Produced at its Sant‘Agata Bolognese headquarters in Italy, Lamborghini believes the model could double its annual sales volumes, which stood at 3,457 last year.